Halcyon Days: The City in the Sands ARC Opens 7/28. Release Date 8/25. Pre-Order Now

 “You traveled all this way to warn me?”
 He spread his hands in mock surprise.
 “I expected threats, Toren.
 Posturing.
 Perhaps some violence.
 Not sermons.
 Not from your ilk.”

-"You misunderstand."
-The suda in Toren's hand refined itself into a katana, thin and exact.
-Static crawled along the blade's blue edge.
-"This is the part where I stop you from burning the world for the sake of your damned ego."
+“You misunderstand.”
+The suda in Toren’s hand refined itself into a katana, thin and exact.
+Static crawled along the blade’s blue form.
+“This is the part where I stop you from burning the world for the sake of your damned ego.”

 “Rook.
 Think you can handle the scrawny one?”